- Switzerland travel tips: how to save money for train, food, and more

 On the northern end is a cafe restaurant that’s great value for money, as well as a shop and a little carousel.

 Also known as Geneva’s Little Italy, it’s a beautiful little neighbourhood known for its shopping and vibe.
-It is worth a walk around if you like quaint little places and boutiques, otherwise there’s not a massive amount to do.
-If you are interested in learning more about the region, there are guided tour every Saturday at 11 am.
+It is worth a walk around if you like quaint little places and boutiques, otherwise, there’s not a massive amount to do.
+If you are interested in learning more about the region, there are guided tours every Saturday at 11 am.

 You can get there by tram number 18 or 12 from the train station in about 20 minutes